What is audience market research?

 Avoiding sampling bias

-Sampling bias can be created when certain individuals are less likely to be picked or vice versa.
+Sampling bias can be created when certain individuals are more or less likely to be picked.
 This can often happen if the wrong sampling method has been chosen, or you don’t have access to the full sample universe.
 There are two ways you can reduce such bias:

 - Avoid using opportunity sampling